 13 Must-See Places in Lazio, ItalyWritten byRenata Jirasova29 Apr.
 2017

-Lazio, a somewhat overlooked region that lies in the shadow of its famous capital of Rome, is a beautiful, varied area of volcanic lakes, mountains, mediaeval towns built on the rocks, vineyards and olive groves between the Apennines and the Tyrrhenian Sea.
+LAZIO, a somewhat neglected region that lies in the shadow of its famous capital of Rome, is a beautiful, varied area of volcanic lakes, mountains, mediaeval towns built on the rocks, vineyards and olive groves between the Apennines and the Tyrrhenian Sea.
 Before the heyday of Rome, the Etruscans and various Italian tribes lived here.
 Beside the outstanding cultural gems, such as well-preserved archaeological sites, impressive cathedrals or monasteries, Lazio offers skiing, swimming and water sports on lakes and the sea.

 If you already know Rome, go out of the city and explore the rest of Lazio.